-With the highest standard work ethic and years of experience IMAGICA holds, we reproduce image from your valuable media that matches today’s visual standards.
+With the highest standard work ethic and years of experience IMAGICA Lab. holds, we reproduce image from your valuable media that matches today’s visual standards.

 We have lined up multiple levels of restorations based on budget and different variations of dust / scratch removal qualities based on its intended use of the content.